 A welcome email is the first message a website visitor receives after subscribing.
 This email allows a user to get acquainted with a company and find out the benefits it provides.
 Brands empower it with useful checklists, videos, and testimonials that smooth the lead’s path down the sales funnel.

-As you can see, it is definitely worth sending welcome messages, and here are the best practices for sending standing-out welcome campaigns.
+As you can see, it is worth sending welcome messages, and here are the best practices for sending standing-out welcome campaigns.
 Choosing an email marketing service will help you automate sending campaigns and make use of advanced instruments for better performance.

-Deliver on promises made
+Deliver on Your Promises

 If marketers offer a lead magnet during the subscription process, they should provide it right in the welcome email.
-This way, customers will be encouraged with an incentive to purchase and the brand in its turn will take a step towards building trust.
+This way, customers will be encouraged with an incentive to purchase, and the brand, in its turn, will take a step towards building trust.
 For example, Banfield offers a discount of $15 when the recipients take their pets to the hospital.

-This marketing instrument lets brands send relevant campaigns to each recipient by utilizing their personal data like name, gender, place of living, etc. You may put this information both in a subject line and an email body.
+This marketing instrument lets brands send relevant campaigns to each recipient by utilizing their data like name, gender, place of living, etc. You may put this information both in a subject line and an email body.
 To achieve more personalization, mention the goods that the subscribers have viewed previously on the website or share content that the subscribers prefer.